Knerdy-got-moves/Non-local-operator-techniques-in-many-body-physics/README.md

 **Our goal**: Develop a *dimension-agnostic* formalism that captures the essential physics of interacting Fermi systems without being restricted to one spatial dimension.

 The key insight driving this work is that fermions can be viewed as **non-local particle–hole excitations** above a filled Fermi sea.
-By systematically exploiting this perspective through "sea-boson" operators, we construct a framework where:
+By systematically exploiting this perspective through "Sea-Boson" operators, we construct a framework where:

 - The kinetic energy becomes quadratic in bosonic variables
 - Density–density interactions have a natural representation
 - Green's functions can be computed through controlled approximations (RPA-like expansions)

-This repository presents the complete journey—from foundational concepts through unsuccessful attempts to the final successful formulation.
+This repository presents the complete journey—from foundational concepts through unsuccessful attempts to a successful formulation.

 ---